VectorChat/chunking_subnet/docs/incentive_mechanism.md

 ### 3. Ranking

 Miners are ranked within their group based on the reward values they received for their responses.
 Then scores and global rankings for the validator's tournament are updated based on these local group rankings.
-More details can be found [in the ranking doc](./ranking.md) (which also includes the transition from the old ranking system to the new one).
+More details can be found [in the ranking doc](./ranking.md).

 ### Example